 May 2, 2019 – Pygmy Hippopotamus

 Dropped on the SEO industry out of nowhere at 11:45 PM on May 2nd, 2019, Pygmy Hippopotamus turns every homepage into a 404 error simultaneously.
-It is later revealed that Google employees merely did to occupy legions of nerds everywhere so they could watch Marvel’s Avengers: Infinity War Part 2 in an empty theatre during the film’s May 3rd opening weekend.
+It is later revealed that Google employees merely did to occupy legions of nerds everywhere so they could watch Marvel’s Avengers: Infinity War Part 2 in an empty theater during the film’s May 3rd opening weekend.

 January 1, 2020 – Puffin

 Mobile friendly sites are now a thing of the distant path.
 With the 2019 virtual reality revolution, Google is migrating all search results into VR format.
-No longer are SERPs a list of blue links on a screen, but three dimensional worlds populated by advanced AI models designed to answer any and all questions by visiting users.
+No longer are SERPs a list of blue links on a screen, but three-dimensional worlds populated by advanced AI models designed to answer any and all questions by visiting users.
 Sites that do comply will be scrubbed from the internet and erased from the minds of users.